cnourshargh/Bham-ARTIQ-examples/README.md

 - Switches channel off

 #### Sampler_MultipleSamples.py
 Code demonstrating how to take multiple samples from the sampler in rapid succession.
+This code was sampling at 10.1kS/s when tested.
-This code was sampling at 10.1kS/s when tested
+This was the fastest samling rate achievable without getting underflow errors.
 - Initialises sampler
 - Generates dataset to be written to
 - Sets gains on all channels